ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.tvprogram/README.md

 ### Adapter Configuration

 You can configure how much different TVs, or at least different configurations you will have.

-### Warnings in the iobroker-log

-Warnings like

-"Read-only state "tvprogram.0.tv1.cmd" has been written without ack-flag with value "new|program|2021-01-01"

-are ok by design, due the internal signalling mechanism between the adapter and the widgets, which are first set without the ack flag and after a while is reset with the ack flag.

 ### Widgets